 Step 1: Visit RoomiPay and click next in the bottom right corner.

-Step 2: Select Check as the method of payment required by your landlord.
-At this time, a check is the only way in which RoomiPay can make a payment on your behalf.
+Step 2: Select ACH/Bank Transfer as the method of payment required by your landlord.
+At this time, ACH/Bank Transfer is the only way in which RoomiPay can make a payment on your behalf.

-Step 5: Provide the necessary information about your landlord including to whom the payment should be addressed, to whom the check should be made (if different), your landlord's address, and phone number (optional).
+Step 4: Provide the necessary information about your landlord including to whom the payment should be addressed, email, phone number, address and bank account and routing numbers..

 Additionally, you will be asked how many roommates you have, when your lease ends, and if you would be interested in renters insurance—I assume they have a relationship with an insurance company or will provide your info to one but I haven't checked.